minetest-mods-camp/arena_lib/DOCS.md

   * `1`: player eliminated.
 Calls `on_eliminate` if declared.
 Otherwise calls `on_quit`
   * `2`: player kicked.
 Calls `on_kick` if declared.
 Otherwise calls `on_quit`
   * `3`: player quit.
 Calls `on_quit`
-  * `4`: forced by the mod.
-This should NOT be used but internally.
-Calls `on_quit` Default is 0 and these are mostly hardcoded in arena_lib already, so it's advised to not touch it and to use callbacks.
+Default is 0 and these are mostly hardcoded in arena_lib already, so it's advised to not touch it and to use callbacks.
 The only exception is in case of manual elimination (ie. in a murder minigame, so reason = 1).
 Executioner can be passed to tell who removed the player.
-By default, this happens when someone uses /arenakick and /forceend, so that these commands can't be abused without consequences for the admin.
+By default, this happens when someone uses `/arenakick` and `/forceend`, so that these commands can't be abused without consequences for the admin.
 * `arena_lib.send_message_in_arena(arena, channel, msg, <teamID>, <except_teamID>)`: sends a message to all the players/spectators in that specific arena, according to what `channel` is: `"players"`, `"spectators"` or `"both"`.
 If `teamID` is specified, it'll be only sent to the players inside that very team.
 On the contrary, if `except_teamID` is `true`, it'll be sent to every player BUT the ones in the specified team.
 These last two fields are pointless if `channel` is equal to `"spectators"`
 * `arena_lib.teleport_in_arena(sender, mod, arena_name)`: teleports the sender into the arena if at least one spawner has been set
 * `arena_lib.is_player_spectating(sp_name)`: returns whether a player is spectating a match, as a boolean